deepmodeling/deepmd-kit/doc/getting-started.md

 ```bash
 $ dp train input.json
 ```
 where `input.json` is the name of the input script.
-See [the example](train-se-e2-a.md) for more details.
+See <a rel="subsection" href="train-se-e2-a.html#train-a-deep-potential-model">the example</a> for more details.

 During the training, checkpoints will be written to files with prefix `save_ckpt` every `save_freq` training steps.